miro-git/self-study-python/PIPENV.md

 The virtual environment and the Pipfile will be created automatically.

-In PowerShell allow scripts to be run (this is done only once) with the command:
+## In PowerShell allow scripts to be run (this is done only once) with the command:
 	PS C:\Users\mkrast01> Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser

-To start the virtual environment type "pipenv shell" or just open any file from the project's folder:
+## To start the virtual environment type "pipenv shell" or just open any file from the project's folder:

     E:\git\self-study-python> pipenv shell

-To exit the virtual environment type "exit"
+## To exit the virtual environment type "exit"

+## To create a virtual environment based on a pipfile, navigate to the folder where the pipfile is and type "pipenv install":

+    E:\git\self-study-python> pipenv install